 We have answered some of our most frequently asked questions about how to buy property at auction.
 If you have any other questions, please don’t hesitate to get in touch.

 What is a remote bidding Auction?

 Due to the Covid-19 pandemic, our auctions will be live-streamed via our website with remote bidding by proxy, telephone or internet (you will not be able to attend the auction in person).
-You will need to pre-register for each auction, provide your identification and register your debit card details within 24 hours of the auction before being authorised to bid.
+You will need to pre-register for each auction, provide your identification and register your debit card details no later than 24 hours prior to the start of the auction before being authorised to bid.
 Please click here for further details and to register to bid.
 Properties will still be sold subject to the usual auction conditions with an immediate exchange of contracts and fixed completion date.

 What happens if I can’t log in to bid on the auction day?

 If you have pre-registered to bid you will receive an email from passport@eigroup, you will need an Auction Passport Account (you must register with the same email address you provide to us for the system to identify you, otherwise you won’t be able to bid).
 Please follow the link in the email to accept the terms and conditions and follow the instructions to ensure you are ready to bid.